Tefft Smith was a lifelong Kirkland & Ellis LLP partner in its Litigation and Antitrust Law Practice Groups.

-Tefft is the Senior Litigation Counsel to Kirkland's Antitrust and Competition Law Practice Group, having been for many years the Partner-in-Charge, coordinating an integrated team of more than 150 Antitrust lawyers in Washington, Chicago, New York, Los Angeles, San Francisco, Palo Alto, Houston, London, Munich, Shanghai.
+Tefft is the Senior Litigation Counsel to Kirkland's Antitrust and Competition Law Practice Group, having been for many years the Partner-in-Charge, coordinating an integrated team of more than 200 Antitrust lawyers in Washington, Chicago, New York, Los Angeles, San Francisco, Palo Alto, Houston, London, Munich, Shanghai.
 Beijing and Hong Kong.
 Kirkland’s Antitrust Practice Group was named by Law360 as one of the 5 top Competition Law Firms, for its many litigation achievements and major merger deal clearances.

 Tefft is a trial lawyer, with over 35 cases tried to verdict in civil and criminal antitrust, merger and commercial litigation matters.
 Tefft tried and argued cases before judges and juries throughout the United States, including in the United States Supreme Court, and handled evidentiary proceedings before the European Competition Commission.

 Tefft's antitrust trial successes were featured in the American Lawyer and the Legal Times.
 He was identified as a global leader in the Antitrust & Competition field.
 Tefft was profiled in the Legal Times as one of the Top Twelve "Leading Antitrust Lawyers," focusing on Tefft's trial experience and quoting one client's observations that, "He's exceptionally strategic, very aggressive, and highly organized. . . .
 He puts together a hell of a team."